WHM Trigger Point Certifications

 • You should have a superior knowledge of bones (most of them) – their names/location

-• You own the Travell & Simons Trigger Point Manuals (hardcopy please) and
+• You own the Travell & Simons Trigger Point Manuals (hardcopy please – if you can find them) and

 • You must study the first four chapters of Volume 1 Travell & Simons’ Myofascial Pain and Dysfunction: The Trigger Point Manual (2-Volume Set) by Simons, David G., Travell, Janet G., Simons, Lois S., Cummin 2nd (second) Edition [Hardcover(1998)]